Close

 Away from the touristic side of Quartier du Gros-Caillou, there’s a well-established community that lives here too.
 As you’d expect in such a popular location, accommodation doesn’t come cheaply, but it does come served with a side of luxury, ultra-convenience, and safety.

-The neighborhood is home to around 1500 inhabitants, who enjoy comfortable incomes and have an average age of 40.
-This demographic provides an exciting mix of youthful energy and mature sophistication, creating a dynamic and engaging community.
-It’s the kind of place where everyone seems to know each other, adding an intimate touch to this cosmopolitan district.
+The neighborhood is home to around 21600 inhabitants, who enjoy comfortable incomes and have an average age of 40-45 years.
+This demographic provides an exciting mix of youthful energy and mature sophistication It’s the kind of place where everyone seems to know each other, adding an intimate touch to this district.

 While the cultural attractions are a definite plus for families hoping to settle down in Quartier Gros-Caillou, the many schools, parks, and excellent public transport in the area make it that bit more desirable amongst families.
 That’s not to mention the locally-run boulangeries, greengrocers, and fromageries that keep the community fed and happy.

 The neighborhood itself is peaceful and quiet, providing a respite from the bustling city life.
 It’s dotted with quaint cafes, artisan bakeries, and small boutiques, offering a truly local Parisian experience.
-And let’s not forget about the Rue Cler, one of the best market streets in Paris.
-Imagine getting your fresh produce, cheese, and pastries from there every day!
+And let’s not forget about the Rue Cler, one of the best market streets in Paris

 As for the cost of living, well, it’s Paris, so it’s a bit on the higher side.
 The average monthly rent for an unfurnished two-bedroom apartment in Gros-Caillou is around €2,500.
 But given its prime location and the quality of life it offers, many find it worth every penny.